danabananarama/scribbles/soundness/soundness.md

 Soundness is an explicit non-goal of Typescript, which in some situations trades it off in favour of simplicity and useability.
 As a user (albeit quite a green one) of the language, I appreciate this sentiment.

-Yep, it’s frustrating to spend lots of time trying to debug and fix an error which one feels a more principled type system would permit, but the rewards in productivity can certainly be worth it.
+Yep, it’s a frustrating experience to burn time debugging an error which would be impossible under a more principled type system, but it's a trade-off that can offer useful benefits for developer productivity.

 #### Acknowledgement
-Thanks to @nadeesha for teaching me an appreciation of Typescript!
+Thanks also to Logan Campbell, Pei Shi Yong and @wjlow for helping me edit this post with some excellent constructive feedback.